AFLplusplus/AFLplusplus/docs/env_variables.md

     for an existing out folder, even if a different `-i` was provided.
     Without this setting, afl-fuzz will refuse execution for a long-fuzzed out dir.

-  - Setting AFL_MAX_DET_EXRAS will change the threshold at what number of elements in the `-x` dictionary and LTO autodict (combined) the probabilistic mode will kick off.
-In probabilistic mode, not all dictionary entries will be used all the times for fuzzing mutations in order not to slow down fuzzing.
-    The default count is `200` elements.
-So for the 200 + 1st element, there is a 1 in 201 chance, that one of the dictionary entries will not be used directly.

   - Setting AFL_NO_FORKSRV disables the forkserver optimization, reverting to fork + execve() call for every tested input.
 This is useful mostly when working with unruly libraries that create threads or do other crazy